AlmaCuevas/BrainCommand/README.md

 * CONAHCYT
 * Neurotechs

-For supporting the proyect, making it possible.
+For supporting the project, making it possible.